7 Tell-Tale Characteristics of an INFP

-Comprising only four percent of the population, the INFP is a rare personality type that tends to stand out from the rest.
+Thought to comprise only four percent of the population, the INFP is a rare Myers-Briggs personality type that stands out from the rest.
 As an INFP myself, I’ve found that I frequently instinctually recognize other INFPs, sometimes after only a few minutes of conversation.

-INFPs are complicated, magical, mysterious beings, and for a while I thought (in typical INFP fashion) that something cosmic was cueing me into the presences of others who share my personality type.
+INFPs are complicated, magical, mysterious beings, and for a while I thought (in typical INFP fashion) that something cosmic was cueing me into the presences of others who share my four letters.
 After thinking about this for a while, I’ve realized there are some more earthly continuities that bind us together.

 1. We’re selectively observant.

 For example, I took the same route to and from school every day growing up, usually spending the whole time staring out the window.
 But when I started driving myself, I discovered I didn’t actually know the way!
-During all those years riding the bus, I’d noticed countless details about the trees or specific signs, and of course I’d thought about many large-scale problems and questions, but I didn’t memorize the twists and turns of our actual route.
+During all those years riding the bus, I’d noticed countless details about the trees or specific signs, and of course, thought about many large-scale problems and questions, but didn’t memorize the twists and turns of the actual route.

-When someone is deeply observant and sensitive to the world around them but also gets so caught up in moments that they temporarily forget the existence of time — someone who’s willing to talk about everything with me until the sun comes up but forgets to check the time of the last train home — I’m pretty sure I know their personality type.
+When someone is deeply observant and sensitive to the world around them but also gets so caught up in the moment that they temporarily forget the existence of time — someone who’s willing to talk about everything until the sun comes up but forgets to check the time of the last train home — I’m pretty sure I know their personality type.

 2. We’re deeply self-reflective.

-When someone casually mentions complex personal observations about the nuances of their own mind early on in a conversation, I might be in the presence of an INFP.
+When someone casually mentions complex personal observations about the nuances of their own mind early on in a conversation, you might be in the presence of an INFP.

 3. We have a strong sense of compassion and empathy.

-Though we spend a lot of time thinking about ourselves, INFPs are not self-centered.
-Actually, I believe that our self-analytical minds make us more compassionate and open to others, because by observing our own thoughts, many of us (like the aforementioned Pessoa) come to the conclusion that we are fragmented beings, constantly in flux.
-This allows us relate to many types of people — because we’ve seen them all in ourselves.
+Though we spend a lot of time thinking about ourselves, this does not necessarily mean we’re self-centered.
+Actually, I believe that our self-analytical minds make us very compassionate and open to others, because by observing our own thoughts, many of us (like the aforementioned Pessoa) come to the conclusion that we are fragmented beings, constantly in flux.
+This allows us to relate to people of many different backgrounds and walks of life — because we’ve seen them all in ourselves.

 INFPs tend to worry a lot about how others are doing.
-We’re the kind of people who’ll ask if you’re okay, then become convinced that you’re lying when you promise that you really are fine.
+We’re the kind of people who will ask if you’re okay, then become convinced that you’re lying when you promise that you really are fine.

 When someone seems at once very compassionate and emotive yet also hesitant, perhaps afraid to open up too much, this person might be an INFP.